-So you’ve decided to put together all your Facebook photos in one place?
+So you’ve decided to download all your Facebook photos in one place?
 It doesn’t matter whether you want to leave the community for good, or you do so for the purpose of data backup.

-In this article, I’m going to show you 4 (now it's 5) free tools for downloading Facebook photos in batch.
-It’s no brainer that you can save those images one by one, that would be quite time-consuming if you have hundreds of photos or albums.
+In this article, I’m going to show you a few tools for batch-downloading Facebook photos.
+It’s a no-brainer that you can save those images one by one, that would be quite time-consuming if you have hundreds of photos or albums.

-Special note: due to Facebook API changes, it’s not guaranteed that all these tools would work out by the time you read this post.
-In fact, during my test I’ve found that quite a few popular tools (like PicknZip, PhotoGrabber, PhotoLive, SocialFolders, Fotobounce, etc.) do not work any longer or is not fully functional.
+Note: due to Facebook API changes, it’s not guaranteed that all these tools would work out by the time you read this post.
+In fact, during my test, I’ve found that quite a few popular tools (like PicknZip, PhotoGrabber, PhotoLive, SocialFolders, Fotobounce, etc.) do not work any longer or is not fully functional.

-If you happen to find a new tool or an outdated one, I’d appreciate it if you could give me a quick heads up (via comments or emails) so that I can update this post and save other readers time exploring.
+If you happen to find a new tool or an outdated one, I’d appreciate it if you could give me a quick heads up (via comments or emails) so that I can update this post and save other readers time exploring it.

 Mylio is a free photo organizer app that allows you to sync and manage photos across multiple devices including PCs, Macs, and smartphones.
 One of its cool features is — backup Facebook photos and albums!